silogen/docs/docs/platform-infrastructure/on-premises-installation.md

 This article explains how to install AMD Resource Manager & AMD AI Workbench in an on-premises environment, covering the full stack from metal to application layer in a streamlined manner.
 The platform runs on top of Kubernetes orchestration platform and includes essential Kubernetes components for monitoring, secrets management, and certificate management.

-You will use an installation tool called Cluster Bloom to first install and configure a Kubernetes cluster, and then install the {{ name }} application.
+You will use an installation tool called Cluster Bloom to first install and configure a Kubernetes cluster, and then install AMD Resource Manager & AMD AI Workbench.

 ## Prerequisites

-In order to install {{ name }} your system should meet the following requirements:
+In order to install AMD Resource Manager & AMD AI Workbench your system should meet the following requirements:

 - Ubuntu (supported versions checked at runtime)
 - Sufficient disk space (500GB+ recommended for root partition, 2TB+ for workloads)